Tbilisi State Academy of Arts: History

-Art Academy of Georgia was founded on 8 March 1922 by order of the People's Commissariat on Education.
-Four faculties were established: painting, sculpture, graphic arts and architecture.
+The Art Academy of Georgia was founded on 8 March 1922 by order of the People's Commissariat on Education.
+Four faculties were established: painting, sculpture, graphic arts, and architecture.
 In 1927, the department of ceramics was added.
 In 1922, Mose Toidze founded an art school providing training to young people wishing to enter the Academy.
 The academy is housed in the former mansion of Vardan Arshakuni, completely reconstructed and refurbished by the architect Simon Kldiashvili in 1902.

 Renowned artists have taught at the academy since its founding; the first were Gigo Gabashvili, Iakob Nikoladze, Eugene Lanceray, Joseph Sharlemagne, Henryk Hryniewski, Yeghishe Tadevosyan, Nikolay Sklifosovskiy, Nicholas Antadze, Anatoli Kalgin, Nikolay Severove, Dimitri Shevardnadze, Michael Machavariani, Alexander Pitskhelauri, Michael Khananashvili, Boris Shebuev, Mose Toidze, Alexander Tsimakuridze, Nicholas Kandelaki, Valerian Sidamon-Eristavi, David Kakabadze, Lado Gudiashvili, George Sesiashvili, Ucha Japaridze, Shalva Amiranashvili, Apollon Kutateladze, Vasili Shukhaev, Sergo Kobuladze, Silovan Kakabadze, Shota Mikatadze, David Tsitsishvili, Zakro Maisuradze, and Lado Grigolia.

-The Tbilisi State Academy of Arts is located in the former “House of Arshakuni”, which was designed by architect G. Ivanov in 1856.
+The Tbilisi State Academy of Arts is located in the former “House of Arshakuni,” which was designed by architect G. Ivanov in 1856.
 The interiors were designed in the Qajar artistic style by Iranian masters who were working in Tbilisi.
 Until 1937, the building also contained the ballet studio (the Mirror Hall) of Maria Perini, the spouse of artist Henryk Hryniewski, as well as the latter's art studio; the studio of Professor Gigo Gabashvili; and the Kobulashvili family flats.
 In 1972, a new ten-floor academy block was built (architects A. Kurdiani, M. Chkhikvadze, L. Sumbadze, constructor D. Kajaia).
 In 2005–2006, the new block was restored by Cartu Bank.